Condition

 - New tiling replaced the floorboards where pews had been removed in the central space.

-- The new Bimah was reinstalled in its original central location, and the old brass fittings were repurposed to become a movable platform for the new stairs.
+- The new Bimah was reinstalled in its original central location, and the old brass fittings were repurposed to become a portable reading platform for the new stairs.

 Treatment